talsheaffer/symple-preview/src/model/architecture.md

 1. global state information
 2. self attention
-2. "scaffolding" - extra graph edges - kinf of like self attention
+3. "scaffolding" - extra graph edges - kinf of like self attention
-3. Composition of operations
+4. Composition of operations
-4. Selection of nodes for special attention
+5. Selection of nodes for special attention
-5. Modify LSTM - traditional LSTM might not be totally appropriate
+6. Modify LSTM - traditional LSTM might not be totally appropriate
+7. What is GRU about anyway?
-6. Include sympy operations (e.g. factor)
+8. Include sympy operations (e.g. factor)